cisagov/ScubaGoggles/baselines/Google Classroom Minimum Viable Secure Configuration Baseline v0.2.md

 ## 5. Class Creation

-This section covers who has the ability to create classes.
+The first time users sign in to Classroom, they self-identify as either a student or teacher.
+Users who identify as teachers will be marked as a pending teacher until an administrator verifies them.
+Google Classroom allows administrators to restrict class creation to only verified teachers.

 ### Policy

 #### GWS.CLASSROOM.5.1v0.2
-Who can create classes SHALL be set to Verified teachers only.
+Who can create classes SHALL be set to verified teachers only.

-- _Rationale:_ Allowing pending teachers to create classes allows for potential unauthorized data creation which creates a security risk.
-By allowing only verified teachers to create classes mitigates the risk.
+- _Rationale:_ Allowing pending teachers to create classes potentially allows students to impersonate teachers and exploit the trusted relationship between teacher and student, e.g., to phish sensitive information from the students.
+Restricting class creation to verified teachers reduces this risk.
 - _Last modified:_ June 21, 2024

 - MITRE ATT&CK TTP Mapping